sentry-josh/assignment-github-app/README.md

 # Assignment Github App

-A web application that creates ranking reports for GitHub users based on their follower networks, with configurable depth traversal and comprehensive analytics.
+A web application that creates ranking reports for GitHub users based on their follower networks, with configurable depth traversal.

 ## 🎯 Problem Statement